Luos-io/Documentation/src/pages/software/services_list/angle.md

 # Angle API

-The Angle container handles a rotation position value in degree.
+The Angle service handles a rotation position value in degree.

 Its type has access to all common capabilities.